-The great L’Eroica adventure is no longer restricted to the first Sunday in October.
-In fact, the best vintage leisure ride can be enjoyed all year long!
+The great adventure of L’Eroica is no longer restricted to the first Sunday of October but can be enjoyed all year long riding on the permanent route.

 AREA 1 - CHIANTI GOING